 - Completed a physical examination and all diagnostic screenings (with results on file) prior to entering the first Sonography clinical course.

-- Observed in an ultrasound department a minimum of Fifty hours at three different clinical sites and a submitted an ‘‘Observation Validation’’ form.
+- Observed in an ultrasound department a minimum of thirty-two hours at three different clinical sites and a submitted an ‘‘Observation Validation’’ form.
 (Form is available on web site under School of Diagnostic Medical Sonography)

 - If applicable, current MTC students seeking Diagnostic Medical Sonography admission must have a minimum 2.5 GPA.